To course across more kindly waters now

 She thought idly about how the Visitor woman – her name was Lorraine, if she recalled correctly – had come into her cell and asked her to get up.
 At first she refused; she was consumed with terror every time those figures in red came in through the sliding doors for her.
 That was just her automatic reaction to seeing those people in the red uniforms.
 Then she would look up into their faces, and if she saw Lorraine's she would allow her fear to loosen its desperate clench on her heart.
 But if she saw not a face but the lowered black mask with the golden helmet...

 Juliet closed her eyes and pushed that thought away, refusing to sink into the mire of terror induced by the memories inspired by those figures in red with the gold and black helmets.
-Memories of being dragged out of her cell and forced into that room with the glass walls and the flashing lights and the bath of chemicals that rose up to her shoulders.
+Memories of being dragged out of her cell and forced into that room with the glass walls and the flashing lights and the swirling clouds of chemicals that rose up to engulf her.
 Memories of terrors lived and relived.
 Memories of pain.
 Memories of the crushing weight of guilt.

 Memories of death.